CodsworthBot/Codsworth/ReadME.md

 # guide for beginners.

-You need to have [Node.js](https://nodejs.org) V 16.3.0 or v14.17.0 LTS open codsworths folder in cmd and do npm install and it should intall all of its dependencies.
+You need to have [Node.js](https://nodejs.org) V 16.3.0 or v14.17.0 LTS open codsworths folder in cmd and do npm install and it should install all of its dependencies.

 ### Config.json